Forest History Society: History

 In 1996, a partnership was formed between the Forest History Society and the American Society for Environmental History.
 This relationship helped widen the scope of the Society's mission beyond the boundaries of forest and conservation history to include subjects related to the broader field of environmental history.

 In 2015 the Forest History Society produced the award-winning documentary film America's First Forest: Carl Schenck and the Asheville Experiment about the history and legacy of Carl A. Schenck and the Biltmore Forest School.

 The Society moved into its current headquarters building in 2019.
 The 16,750-square-foot facility in Durham, North Carolina, features a large library, archives, exhibit hall, and meeting room space.
 The building was designed by DTW Architects & Planners and built by CT Wilson Construction Company.
 The building's structure and interior feature wood products from throughout the United States.

+In 2023 Tania Munz succeeded Steven Anderson, becoming the fifth president of the Society.

 Publications

 The Forest History Society publishes a magazine, Forest History Today, and co-publishes the Environmental History journal with the American Society for Environmental History.
 A regular Issues Series is also published by the Society on environmental topics of contemporary interest such as fire, wetlands, and forests.
 Featured books representing important scholarship in the fields of forest, conservation, and environmental history are also published.
 The Society provides further financial, editorial, and research assistance to other authors publishing books in the subject area of environmental history.